CMU-Blockchain-Club/ethNode/spec.md

 Still researching on the software to run on our own computer.
 GETH is the most used option, but we may want to choose another client for network diversity.

+Softwares update: GETH (most popular, large user base) OR Erigon (a Go Ethereum fork that focuses on speed and disk space savings).

 We can deploy the node using [DAppNode](https://docs.dappnode.io/get-started/intro).

 ## ToDo